sujith-eag/Learning_Journey/MCA/Research_paper/Final_stitch/05_Research Methodology.md

 3. **One-Class Support Vector Machines (One-Class SVM)** – A non-deep learning method that learns normal system behavior and flags anything outside it.
 4. **Isolation Forest (iForest)** – A tree-based model that efficiently isolates outliers in real-time.

-These models can be optimized for low-power devices through **pruning, quantization, and model distillation** to ensure **fast, memory-efficient intrusion detection**.cators.
+These models can be optimized for low-power devices through **pruning, quantization, and model distillation** to ensure **fast, memory-efficient intrusion detection**.

 ---

 #### **2.2 Adaptive Encryption Parameter Adjustment**

-When an anomaly is detected, **automated security responses** are triggered in real time, ensuring adaptive security with minimal latency.

 If an anomaly is detected, the system **dynamically modifies encryption parameters** to mitigate threats by:
 - **Reinitializing chaotic key generation** with a new TRNG seed for unpredictability.